ethereum/hevm/doc/src/limitations-and-workarounds.md

 ```

 In general, the workaround suggested is to try to write code without loops, if
-possible, or to have a limit on the number of iterations, such as `max(k,n)`.
+possible, or to have a limit on the number of iterations.
+For example, by using
+`max(k,n)` instead of `n` in the loop condition, where `k` is a fixed number.
 Unbounded loops are a problem for digital contracts, as they may be forced by
 an attacker to exhaust gas, thereby potentially e.g. deadlocking the contract.
 This can lock in (large) funds, which can be a very serious issue.
 Hence,